'Tomorrow we take action': How Sask. inmates rallied for safer conditions during the pandemic | CBC News

 'Tomorrow we take action': How Sask. inmates rallied for safer conditions during the pandemic

-This Point of View piece ws written by Cory Cardinal, a self-educated artist, writer and prisoner justice advocate currently incarcerated at the Saskatoon Provincial Correctional Centre.
+This Point of View piece was written by Cory Cardinal, a self-educated artist, writer and prisoner justice advocate currently incarcerated at the Saskatoon Provincial Correctional Centre.

 For more information about CBC's Opinion section, please see the FAQ.